DHTMLX/gantt-docs/data/desktop/how_to.md

 You need to export the data in the [raw](desktop/export.md#exportingcustommarkupandstyles) mode and include the styles in the [header](desktop/export.md#customstylefortheoutputfile) or [footer](desktop/export.md#customstylefortheoutputfile) parameters of the export function.

-For example, you can save custom styles in a variable and then access the styles via the variable as in:
+For example, you can save custom styles in a variable and then add the variable to the [header](desktop/export.md#customstylefortheoutputfile) parameter

 ~~~js
 const header = `